tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_menu_complete`

-This option enables you to provide override the default logic for inserting the at mention into the editor.
-The callback should return an editor created using the editors document.
+This option overrides the default logic for inserting the mention into the editor.
+The callback should return an editor created using the editor's document.

 **Type:** `function`